Cabinet Class: Learn from the professionals

 the miter cuts before nailing the corners.
 To countersink nails,

-from pushing miters out of position as you work. - CB
+from pushing miters out of position as you work.

 Adjustable Clamp Co.
 (Pony Cabinet Claws)